hwdsl2/docker-ipsec-vpn-server/README.md

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).

-If you need to edit VPN config files, you must first [start a Bash session](https://github.com/hwdsl2/docker-ipsec-vpn-server#bash-shell-inside-container) in the running container.

 If you wish to add, edit or remove VPN user accounts, first update your `env` file, then you must remove and re-create the Docker container using instructions from the [next section](https://github.com/hwdsl2/docker-ipsec-vpn-server#update-docker-image).
 Advanced users can [bind mount](https://github.com/hwdsl2/docker-ipsec-vpn-server#bind-mount-the-env-file) the `env` file.

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
 If another DNS provider is preferred, [read below](https://github.com/hwdsl2/docker-ipsec-vpn-server#use-alternative-dns-servers).

-Using kernel support could improve IPsec/L2TP performance.
-If your Docker host's OS supports it, you should see "Using l2tp kernel support" in the output of `docker logs ipsec-vpn-server`.

 ## Update Docker image